ssameghini/cryptocurrency-rest/README.md

         mysql:latest
     ```

-    - Or if you are using PowerShell:
+    - Or if you're using PowerShell...

     ```powershell
     docker run -d `